Comparisons12 min read

 Native referral and growth programs Newer platform, smaller community

-Strong web publishing out of the box No mobile app
+Strong web publishing built in No mobile app

 Who Should Choose ConvertKit?

-Go with ConvertKit if any of these describe you:
+Go with ConvertKit if any of these fit you:

 • You sell digital products — courses, e-books, templates, coaching.
-ConvertKit's commerce layer and automation make it significantly easier to build funnels that actually convert.
+ConvertKit's commerce layer and automation make it significantly easier to build funnels that actually work.

-• You need complex automations — welcome sequences, behavior-triggered emails, A/B testing at scale.
-No one does this better at the creator level.
+• You need complex automations — welcome sequences, behavior-triggered emails, split testing at scale.
+Nobody does this better at the creator level.

-• You're already in the ConvertKit ecosystem — switching costs are real, and if your automations are deeply built out, rebuilding them manually is a serious time investment.
+• You're already deep in ConvertKit — switching has real costs, and if your automations are built out, rebuilding them manually is serious time investment.

-• You have a large list and a tight budget — that 10,000-subscriber free tier is genuinely useful for bootstrapped creators who aren't ready to pay yet.
+• You have a big list and a tight budget — that 10,000-subscriber free tier is genuinely useful for bootstrapped creators not ready to pay yet.

-ConvertKit also makes sense if you're migrating from tools like Mailchimp or ActiveCampaign and want something more creator-focused without sacrificing automation power.
+ConvertKit also makes sense if you're moving from Mailchimp or ActiveCampaign and want something more creator-focused without sacrificing automation power.

 Who Should Choose Beehiiv?